alexandrsek/alexandrsek/README.md

 # Hi there! 👋 I'm Alexander Sek

 ## 🚀 About Me
-Experienced Typescript Web Developer with 6 years in web development, specializing in React and Node.js.
+I am experienced Typescript Web Developer with 6 years in web development, specializing in React and Node.js.
 I bring a design sensibility from my background in UX/UI to enrich my development approach.

 ## 🛠️ Skills